 6 Things That Are Easier About Having a Toddler Versus Having a Baby

 Toddlers can walk!
 Now if you've met my daughter Quinn, she will randomly swear to you that her legs don't work and she must be carried.
-It is so much easier being able to just pop out of your car and have your kids walk into a store with you, rather than get a stroller out or latch them into a carrier, or try to hold three grocery bags in one arm and a baby in another.
+Popping out of your car as your kids walk into a store with you is so much easier than hauling a stroller out or latching them into a carrier, or struggling with three grocery bags in one arm and a baby in another.
 I'm losing all that forearm strength I built up, but I do not miss constantly having to hold a baby to do anything .
 (Don't get me started about having twin babies.)

 Toddlers can feed themselves/pee by themselves/move around the house by themselves.
 The independence will make you wonder how you ever did anything before.
 How did you eat dinner back when you had to spoon feed a baby at the same time?
 I had forgotten until recently about all the extra steps you have to take with a baby around; I don't miss constantly shutting doors, putting up gates, and worrying about random tiny objects becoming choking hazards.
 Holy shit, the amount of grapes I have cut in half.
 It's a bunch. #dadjoke

 Toddlers can entertain themselves.
 It may be for 5 minutes.
 Or 2 hours.
 But you'll discover one day that they'll just play in their room for a while and you can... do whatever.
 Read a book!
 Watch a show!
 Start a fight club!
 It's never going to be as long as you'd like, but always remember at one point, your baby was within arm's reach 100% of the time.